 Many individuals acquire valuable skills through non-formal and informal contexts, yet these are often not formally recognised by traditional educational systems.
-Micro-credentials can serve as a powerful tool for the RPL, including work-based learning, thereby enhancing an individual's employability and professional standing.
+Micro-credentials can serve as a powerful tool for the recognition of prior learning (RPL), including work-based learning, thereby enhancing an individual's employability and professional standing.
 However, RPL systems often introduce an additional administrative burden, which can discourage learners from pursuing this pathway.
 Therefore, the integration of RPL into the broader education system is crucial to its effectiveness (ETF & Knowledge Innovation Centre, 2023).